Perth Region of Heritage Roses in Australia

-Lea Newing, Jamie Kronberg
+Lea Newing & Jamie Kronberg

-At that Show Rose asked me if I was interested in gardening and roses - she then told me how she and William would drive to Bridgetown and surrounds looking for roses growing over fences, down lanes, in cemeteries, then she would take a cutting, bring them home to grow.
+At that Show Rose asked me if I was interested in gardening and roses - she then told me how she and William would drive to Bridgetown and surrounds looking for roses growing over fences, down lanes, in cemeteries, then she would take a cutting and bring them home to grow.
 Once a year Rose would invite interested persons to her home “Jam Valley” to see these roses flowering in an effort for them to be named.
 Rose had recently held her Open Day - but if I was interested she would “write me a letter to let me know when it was on again”.
 In eleven months time the letter arrived.
 I came home mesmerised from the experience and little did I know it but a new door was opening.

-Lea's and Jamie's Stories
+Lea's & Jamie's Stories

 At that time the Great Southern was a loose knit bunch of people who appreciated, admired and loved gardening.
 There was a keen Gardening Group in Broomehill, 18 kilometres from Tambellup.
 The nucleus of the Tambellup group used to play tennis once a week alternating between whoever had a tennis court - naturally sometime during play we would admire whoever’s garden we were at.
-At the same time Valerest Yencken was a neighbour of Rose Marsh - Valerest was well known for skill of cutting growing - she invariably popped over to Rose’s garden to get the plant material - snip, snip and back Valerest would go home; over time she developed a lucrative business selling those perennial plants she had grown, together with the plant material she imported from the eastern states - supplying the then Claremont Gardener in Bay View Terrace, Claremont.
+At the same time Valerest Yencken was a neighbour of Rose Marsh - Valerest was well known for her skill of cutting growing - she invariably popped over to Rose’s garden to get the plant material - snip, snip and back Valerest would go home; over time she developed a lucrative business selling those perennial plants she had grown, together with the plant material she imported from the eastern states - supplying the then Claremont Gardener in Bay View Terrace, Claremont.

 Around this time a young couple Jamie & Louise Kronborg came home to live in Tambellup, Jamie was a Journalist from Sydney or Melbourne, Louise being the country girl returned home to begin her married life; she was raised on a property in the Tambellup Shire.
 They were great gardeners, community minded people to have in your District.
-Jamie soon heard of Valerest as a source of plants, their friendship grew, then out of the blew Valerest found this flowering seedling rose which had “No Name” so Jamie wrote a story which was newsworthy at the time - I have no idea if this seedling rose survived.
+Jamie soon heard of Valerest as a source of plants, their friendship grew, then out of the blue Valerest found this flowering seedling rose which had “No Name” so Jamie wrote a story which was newsworthy at the time - I have no idea if this seedling rose survived.

 I remember coming home from being at “Jam Valley” as Rose’s home gave me a lovely sense of belonging and I suggested to Jamie that we should start a Heritage Rose Garden Group.
 This he agreed would be a great idea if I became President he would become Secretary.
 No, I said you become President and I will do the Secretary.
 We then organised to open his Garden then go to Jane & Brian Taylor’s “Nymbup” garden.
 We had people come from miles around.
 It was a stunning success.